lukeocodes/zpg-rtf-php/README.md

 [![Coverage Status][ico-coverage]][link-scrutinizer]
 [![Code Quality][ico-scrutinizer]][link-scrutinizer]

-## Todo
+## Todo (in order of priority)

+- Enhance to PHP7 (or downgrade composer requirements).
+- Check enum's for their values on `set` instead of relying on JSON validation.
+- Introduce better built in exception types and error handling.
 - Use a JSON serialization library to create the request payloads instead of `\JSONSerializable`.
-- Introduce better built in exception types and error handling.
 - Look at a Rightmove RTDF equivalent. 😇
-- Check enum's for their values on `set` instead of relying on JSON validation.

 ## Install